 - Put the diffuser close to the scalp, and gently lift hair at the root to add volume.

-- Only dry 80% of your air, and allow 20% to air-dry.
+- Dry hair 80% of the way and allow 20% to air-dry.
 This will keep your hair from drying out and getting frizzy.

 - To finish, gently scrunch your hair to shape and form your style.

 Bailey follows the below routine to blow dry curly hair (in this order):

 - Start by reducing moisture in hair after you shampoo by gently blotting hair dry with a micro-cotton towel or T-shirt.